samglish/BruteForcing/README.md

 # BruteForcing
-cryptanalysis method to find a password or key
+Brute force attack is a method used in cryptanalysis to find a password or key.
+It involves testing, one by one, all possible combinations.
+This method is generally considered the simplest conceivable.